We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 A unit study on leaves?
 Why not?
 I love trees, and leaves are fascinating.
 If you live in a place where you experience all four seasons, you know that the beauty of fall is a wonder experienced by children and adults alike.

-You can use this book with any books about leaves, but Wende and I chose these three when we wrote the unit study:
+You can use this unit study with any books about leaves, but Wende and I chose these three when we wrote the unit study:

 Leaves Unit Study Lessons